njtierney/naniar/README.md

 Acknowledgements
 ----------------

 Firstly, thanks to [Di Cook](https://github.com/dicook) for giving the initial inspiration for the package and laying down the rich theory and literature that the work in naniar is built upon.
 Naming credit (once again!) goes to [Miles McBain](https://github.com/milesmcbain).
 Among various other things, Miles also worked out how to overload the missing data and make it work as a geom.
-Thanks also to [Colin Fay](https://github.com/ColinFay) for helping me understand tidy evaluation and for features such as `replace_to_na`, `miss_*_cumsum`, and more.
+Thanks also to [Colin Fay](https://github.com/ColinFay) for helping me understand tidy evaluation and for features such as `replace_to_na`, `na_*_cumsum`, and more.

 A note on the name
 ------------------